 (【声明】ロシアによるウクライナ侵略を非難する決議について（れいわ新選組 2022年2月28日）, 2022-02-18)

 According to Soviet leader Mikhail Gorbachev, there was no such agreement.
-What did happen was that western powers agreed not to deploy NATO troops other than troops from Germany itself into parts of the former GDR (East Germany).
-This is a promise that NATO countries have kept to this present day.
+What did happen was that during the negotiations leading up to the reunification of Germany western powers agreed not to deploy NATO troops other than troops from Germany itself into parts of the former GDR (East Germany) once Germany was unified.
+NATO countries have kept this promise to this present day.

 Putin justifying his invasion of Ukraine by its desire to join NATO to keep him off is like a guy justifying the rape of a woman by her calling the police last time he beat her.